|

 for 5 year olds at Epsom in May, which was

-won by Mr. Dashwood's Tarran (ch c 1724
+won by Mr Dashwood's Tarran (ch c 1724

-Tarran's Black Barb), beating Sir W. Bagot's
+Tarran's Black Barb), beating Sir W Bagot's

-Dumplin (ch c 1724), Mr. Greville's chestnut
+c 1724), Mr Greville's chestnut

 colt Squirrel and seven others.
 He also